cryptobern/thetacrypt/design/schemes/interface.md

 # Threshold Crypto Library API
 This document presents the abstract interfaces for our threshold cryptography library.
+Notation and data types are inspired by C++.

 **Parameters**
 - ... (empty)